WCAX-TV: News operation

 On January 19, 2009, WCAX-TV announced that it had laid off several more employees.
 It specifically mentioned declining automotive commercial revenue, which is a major source of advertising for the station, as the cause of the second round of layoffs.

-On May 12, 2009, at the end of the weeknight 6 o'clock broadcast, Marselis Parsons announced that he would be retiring as weeknight anchor and News Director.
+On May 12, 2009, at the end of the weeknight 6 p.m. broadcast, Marselis Parsons announced that he would be retiring as weeknight anchor and News Director.
 He stepped down as News Director at the end of May but continued anchoring the 6 p.m. newscast throughout the summer.
 Parsons was with WCAX-TV since 1967 and was News Director and weeknight anchor from 1984 until 2009.
-The station had won dozens of awards under his direction including the Radio and Television News Directors Association's "Best Television Newscast in the United States" in 2003.
+The station had won dozens of awards under his direction including the Radio-Television News Directors Association's "Best Television Newscast in the United States" in 2003.
 Parsons continued with the station as a part-time features reporter until his death in 2015.
 Former WCAX-TV news reporter Anson Tebbetts took over as News Director at the end of May 2009 and Senior Reporter Darren Perron began anchoring the broadcast when Parsons vacated the position.

 On June 23, 2009, WCAX-TV upgraded its local news to high definition.
 The station switched its studio cameras to high definition (field cameras made the transition to HD later in the Fall).
 New graphics, flags, and intros were also put in place.
 The previous graphics had been used in all of its newscasts since 2000.
 On September 16, 2009, WCAX-TV announced that it would be hiring a full-time news reporter for the re-opening of its bureau in Rutland.
-During Summer 2010, WCAX-TV announced that it will be starting a weeknight 5 o'clock newscast beginning September 13.
+During Summer 2010, WCAX-TV announced that it will be starting a weeknight 5 p.m. newscast beginning September 13.
 Weeknights at 5:30, a talk show was introduced, called The :30 (it has since been converted into a traditional newscast, Channel 3 News at 5:30).
-WCAX-TV also re-opened its Plattsburgh Bureau full-time.
+WCAX-TV also reopened its Plattsburgh bureau full-time.
 Although it had previously not aired newscasts in the weeknight 5 p.m. hour, WCAX-TV delays the CBS Evening News until 7 because it still airs an hour-long show weeknights at 6.

 On September 7, 2013, WCAX-TV launched the area's second weekend morning newscast.
-The newscast airs on Saturday from 6:00–8:00 a.m. and Sunday from 8:00–9:00 a.m.
+The newscast airs on Saturday from 6 to 8 a.m. and Sunday from 8 to 9 a.m.